 Returning to the story, in another apparent failure of the Secret Service, Veronica crashes the President’s press conference.
 Called upon by a smiling Obama, Veronica asks, “What will be the main component to a full economic recovery?”
 The President replies, “What a great question!
 Job creation will be a big part of economic recovery!
 When people are working, the system works!”
 Veronica soon returns home determined to be part of the engine of economic recovery, with the usual hilarious results you expect in an Archie comic book.

-President Obama and Sarah Palin are featured in other Archie related Comic Books…hope he kicked her ass!!!
+President Obama and Sarah Palin are featured in other Archie related Comic Books.

 Looks like they decided to have a “Let’s get along summit”…I don’t think so!!!